andersmurphy/andersmurphy-blog/resources/posts/2022-06-14-clojure-sending-emails-with-postal-and-gmail-smtp.md

 ## Setting up Gmail

 First we need to make sure our Gmail account has 2-step verification set up.
 Then we need to create an app password.
 To do this go to Google account settings and navigate to the "Security" tab.
 Under "Signing in to Google", click on the "App passwords" menu item.
 Select Other under the "Select app" dropdown and enter the name of the app.
 Click "Generate" and the new app password will appear on the screen.
-Copy the password to clipboard as we will be needing it later.
+Copy the password somewhere as we will be needing it later.

 ## Setting up Google Workspace SMPT (Optional)